GuanceCloud/datakit/internal/export/doc/en/datakit-install.md

   bash -c "$(curl -L https://static.<<<custom_key.brand_main_domain>>>/datakit/install.sh)"
 ```

-For host deployment, after DataKit is installed, reopen a terminal and restart the corresponding Java/Python application.
+For host deployment, after DataKit is installed, reopen a terminal and restart the corresponding Java/Python/PHP application.

+For containerized PHP and Python applications, the corresponding APM libraries need to be packaged into the image.

 For a specific process on the host or in a container, you can disable the automatic injection feature by injecting the environment variable `ENV_DATAKIT_DISABLE_APM_INS` and setting the value to `true`.